stuart14/OKD-3.11/README.md

 You can either use OC console commands or the web console

+logon vai the console using > oc login -u system:admin

 Logon on to the OpenShift web console using the ip of the host.
 If we say the CentOS IP was 192.168.1.140 then the URL and logon details would be:

 https://192.168.1.140:8443/console

 User name: Administrator
-Password: any
+Password: any value

 User name: Developer
-password: any
+password: any value

 Notes:

 For virtual box you will need to have a bridged network for external access.

 For external repos you will need to create a secret. further reading is here: https://medium.com/@randima.somathilaka/openshift-origin-deploying-from-external-docker-registry-part-1-9190ae301546